gazelle-network/oauth2-ruby-demo/README.md

 ### Instructions

-To install, run `bundle install` to install the Ruby gems.
+To install the needed Ruby gems run `bundle install`.

 To run you will first need to have created a Gazelle App in the [developer console](https://gazelleapp.io/developer).